alphagov/govuk-developer-docs/source/manual/get-started.html.md

 >
 > This is to help people ascertain if you should have access.
 Your Tech Lead should also be helping to make requests to other teams for you.

+You should determine who your tech lead is in your team, as there are a number of steps that require their involvement.

+If you are on a team that does not have a tech lead, or you are the tech lead, please contact the Lead Developer in your area or email [GOV.UK senior tech](mailto:govuk-senior-tech-members@digital.cabinet-office.gov.uk) with details on who you are and what team you've joined, so that they can help.

 You must have a laptop with full admin access.
 To check if you have full admin access, run a `sudo` command in your command line.
 For example, `sudo ls`.

 If you do not have full admin access to your laptop, ask your line manager to ask IT to provide you with a developer build on your laptop.